image by Ian Dooley from Unsplash

 3. less excuses, and less barriers, to form friendships and relationships; to practice Biblical fellowship.

 I've heard from so many friends on the challenge of being in a big church, where you don't even know where to start, where you feel lost, and where--in too many cases--you end up settling for coming jusssst in time for the sermon and sneaking away the moment it ends, in order to avoid the mass of people and inevitable initial awkwardness.
-(I can relate to this, almost every time I visit a--comparatively--large church overseas)
+(I can relate to this, almost every time I visit a--comparatively--large church.
+Guilty as charged.)

-You miss out on the huge blessing and privilege that Christian fellowship is meant to be.
-And often, due to the sheer number of people, we end up settling for smalltalk over coffee and snacks as "fellowship."
+Sadly, this means we miss out on the huge blessing and privilege that Christian fellowship is meant to be.
+And even if we try, we often end up settling for smalltalk over coffee and snacks as "fellowship."

 image by Nahuel Hawkes from Unsplash